Ferry joined the organisation of the Limburg Open in 2014 and has become tournament director. Ferry is not a new guy in chess. He has played

-Bert is new in the organising committee for the Limburg Open since december 2013.
-He has taken the position of secretary of the organisation.
+Bert has joined the the organising committee of the Limburg Open in december 2013.
+He has taken the position of secretary of the foundation.

 He has broad experience as a manager and an organiser in chess; he was president of the chess club Voerendaal for many years and is now